elastic/integrations/packages/stormshield/docs/README.md

 ## Data streams

 The Stormshield SNS integration collects audit, traffic, and connection (including NAT) logs.
-Available log types are available here: https://documentation.stormshield.eu/SNS/v4/en/Content/Description_of_Audit_logs/Configure_logs.htm .
+Available log types are available [here](https://documentation.stormshield.eu/SNS/v4/en/Content/Description_of_Audit_logs/Configure_logs.htm) .

 **Logs** help you keep a record of events happening in your firewalls.
 The SNS integration handles activity logs and firewall (filter and NAT) logs.
-See more details in the [Logs](#logs-reference).
+SNS can send realtime events and also periodic statistics audit logs.
+The dashboard is tailored to display results of the realtime events and not the statistics logs.

 ## Requirements